Michele Linn was on the ground floor of the content marketing movement.

 When you need inspiration, where do you go?

-In the last couple years I’ve really tried to cultivate quiet.
+In the last couple of years, I’ve really tried to cultivate quiet.
 I take walks in which I deliberately don't consume information (podcasts, phone calls, texts, etc.).
 Or, I “reset my head” by sitting with silence, more often than not noodling on an issue in the back of my head.
 I feel like whenever I don't find quiet in my day I struggle a lot more (just ask my kids!).
 Truly unplugging from all technology is a very helpful way to get new ideas because connections form that otherwise wouldn't.

 How do you continue to build connections in the industry?